 Deploy with the 15th MEU and then take orders to a Geographic Combatant Command, whether joint intelligence operations centers for US Pacific Command (PACOM) or for US Central Command (CENTCOM).

-What is a piece of advice you would give to the IWP military?
+What is a piece of advice you would give to IWP military students?

 Never miss an opportunity to take time to self-educate, and never miss an opportunity to sharpen the next generation of young officers and enlisted Marines with intellectual exchange regarding why we do what we do and how they are contributing to the country’s ongoing lines of effort underway at home and abroad.